Echo Point: Broadcast

-The only two ITV stations purchased the series in the UK.
-Grampian Television started screening the series from Monday, 1 September 1997 as a replacement for Paradise Beach, shown Monday to Wednesday at 17:10–17:40, until November 1997.
-The series reappeared in early August 1998 when it was broadcast at 10.30am each weekday, From November 1998 it was screened each weekday at 04.30am alongside Shortland Street to clear off the episodes.
+In the UK, only two ITV stations purchased the series.
+Grampian Television started screening the series from 1 September 1997 as a replacement for Paradise Beach, shown Monday to Wednesday at 17:10–17:40, until November 1997.
+The series reappeared in early August 1998 when it was broadcast at 10.30am each weekday, From November 1998, it was screened each weekday at 04.30am alongside Shortland Street to clear off the episodes.
 Central Television screened the series Tuesday to Thursday at 13:00–13:30 as the replacement for A Country Practice from Tuesday, 1 September 1998 and completed the series in June 1999.